jpotts18/android-mvp/README.md

 1. Clone the Repo - ``git clone git@github.com:dante8300/android-mvp.git``
 2. Look at all of the branches - ``git branch -a``
-3. dev is the basic branch  showing a sample MVP approach involving a logging operation.
-4. dev-db-rx the next iteration involving persitance and current rx implementation.

 This repository contains a **chain of branches** that shows the logical progression of the Android MVP.

-* ``git checkout dev`` - Shows a simple logging activity following a simple MVP pattern using a basic JavaRx approach and endpoint comunication.
+* ``git checkout dev`` - Shows a simple logging activity following a simple MVP pattern using a basic JavaRx approach and endpoint communication.
-* ``git checkout dev-db-rx`` - Is the next iteration involving persitance and a basic model for the logging activity.
+* ``git checkout dev-db-rx`` - Is the next iteration involving persistence and a basic model for the logging activity.
-* ``git checkout dev-db-rx-2`` - Aside from the logging includes an extra usecase involving comunication with and additional endpoint.
+* ``git checkout dev-db-rx-2`` - Aside from the logging includes an extra use case involving communication with and additional endpoint.
-* ``git checkout dev-db-rx-2-td`` - MVP is not only good for organizing code and separation of concerns while desinging and app it also makes it easier to test.
+* ``git checkout dev-db-rx-2-td`` - MVP is not only good for organizing code and separation of concerns while designing  and app it also makes it easier to test.
 * The ``master`` branch contains the completed project.

 ## What is MVP?